710 North Taylor Street

 Teocalli Treatment Options LLC is 29.9 miles from Gunnison, CO

-Teocalli Treatment Options LLC is dedicated to assisting any person with an alcohol or drug abuse disorder in Gunnison, CO. and within the surrounding neighborhoods find full recovery.
+Teocalli Treatment Options LLC is dedicated to assisting any person with an alcohol or drug abuse disorder in Gunnison, Colorado and within the surrounding neighborhoods find full recovery.
 It offers several services - such as detox facilities, outpatient counseling, inpatient drug and alcohol rehab facilities, long term treatment facilities, short term rehab programs and others - in keeping with its belief of the recovery care and rehab methods that are effective in recovery.
 This alcohol and drug rehabilitation program also believes that clients require individual care to be able to stop abusing drugs and alcohol.

 As such, Teocalli Treatment Options LLC has specialized in substance abuse counseling approach, cognitive/behavior therapy, couple/family therapy, anger management, matrix model, contingency management/motivational incentive and more.
 Similarly, it accepts patients who are substance abuse education, persons with serious mental illness, clients referred from the court/judicial system, self-help groups, persons with post-traumatic stress disorder, social skills development, and others.
 This alcohol and drug treatment program uses care methods that can assist clients to achieve abstinence from the substances abused in the past.